In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 If you have not prepared a hose already, you will need to find the right fittings to fit both your bottle and an Indonesian Bottle.

-There are two types of fittings in Indonesia: One which fits the smaller bottles which goes on the top, and one which fit the huge bottles, which happens to be the same as the European/Australian fitting.
+There are two types of fittings in Indonesia: One that fits the smaller bottles that go on the top and one that fits the huge bottles, which happens to be the same as the European/Australian fitting.

 If possible, get an Australian/European fitting without a regulator before you leave.